 Garmin Approach® S40

-Another great GPS golf watch from the Garmin Approach collection is the Approach® S40.
-It comes with a 1.2″ color screen with sunlight-readable display and quick-release bands so you can easily swap its sporty strap with a more formal band.
+Another GPS golf watch from the Garmin Approach collection is the Approach® S40.
+It comes with a 1.2″ color screen with a sunlight-readable display and quick-release bands so you can easily swap its sporty strap with a more formal band.

 Its features are similar to that of Approach S60.
 It comes with the pre-loaded courses, the Green View that allows you to move the pin and score tracker.
 The Approach S40 is also equipped with “AutoShot Game Tracking” that can project the distance of your stroke and accurately measure distances from hazards.